RustyGentleman/RasPG-Framework/notes.md

 # Doing
 - adding bulk op methods
 - adding serialization to components
-- making the serializer and deserializer functions for GameObjects
+- refactor typechecks into using the validation functions